 What I learned and why this was a win

-That template and process turned out to be a huge time saver.
+That template and the repeatable process that was born turned out to be a huge time saver.
 I knew what I had to accomplish, and I knew exactly what window of time I had to work on that newsletter.
 I saved my brain from endlessly spinning and fretting about what to include in each edition.
 I already knew what data I was mining, what wins I should spotlight, what the newsletter would look like, and how much space I had to cover my stories.
 Most importantly, I knew I had time set aside to work on it.
 Once the reminder on my calendar chimed, alerting me to the task, I was able to get right to work instead of fidgeting and fussing over design and content buckets.

 My teammates and clients noticed the pre-work effort’s payoff, too.
 They took note of the consistent look and feel of the newsletter.
 They viewed the effort not as a singular send – a one-off email to ignore – but rather as a true “newsletter.”
 They actually looked forward to receiving it – and eventually this comm became a treasured internal marketing tool.
 People even asked how to submit content to it.
 Bonus!